Jul 1, 2025

 Conclusion: The Next AI Revolution

-The rise of Large Action Models is creating a seismic shift in how we use AI.
-No longer limited to text or static outputs, these systems now do things - which changes everything!
+So, hopefully you now understand how Large Action Models are creating a seismic shift in how we use AI.
+No longer limited to text or static outputs, these systems act in the real world, and that changes everything.

 Table of content